Lysá nad Labem: Geography

 Lysá nad Labem is located about 14 km west of Nymburk and 20 km northeast of Prague.
-It lies mostly in the Central Elbe Table lowland within the Polabí region.
-The highest point of the municipal territory is the hill Šibák at 228 m above sea level.
+It lies mostly in the Central Elbe Table lowland within the Polabí region, only the northern part of the municipal territory extends into the Jizera Table.
+The highest point is the hill Šibák at 228 m above sea level.
 The town is situated on the right bank of the Elbe River.

 History

-Lysá nad Labem was firstly mentioned in the Chronica Boemorum, with its existence mentioned in 1034.
+Lysá nad Labem was firstly mentioned in Chronica Boemorum, with its existence mentioned in 1034.
 In the 13th century, a castle was built here and until the reign of the Luxembourgs, the town was property of the Czech queens.
 Since 1291, there has been evidence of Lysá being a town.
 In that year, Queen Judith of Habsburg issued a charter to unite the settlements of the Lysá estate into one economic unit.

 During the Hussite Wars the town suffered a lot.
-At the turn of the 15th and 16th century, the Smiřický family of Smiřice rebuilt the dilapidated castle into a late-Gothic castle.
+At the turn of the 15th and 16th century, the Smiřický family of Smiřice rebuilt the dilapidated castle into a late Gothic castle.
 In 1548, Emperor Ferdinand I added Lysá to the intimate dominion as a hunting centre.
 After a large fire, he had the castle rebuilt in the Renaissance style.

 The sustainable development of the town was stopped by the Thirty Years' War.
 In 1647, Lysá was acquired by the empire general Johann von Sporck and then the town began to flourish.
 After the general's death, his son Franz Anton von Sporck began to reign.
 He made the most important changes in 1696 when the Augustinian monastery was restored and the new parish church and the Chapel of Three Kings were built.

 In 1950, the municipality of Litol was merged with the town.